Trovemaster/TROVE/docs/source/quickstart.rst

 ..
 [TROVE] S. N. Yurchenko, W. Thiel, P. Jensen, J. Mol.
 Spectrosc.
 245, 126 (2007), Theoretical ROVibrational Energies (TROVE): A robust numerical approach to the calculation of rovibrational energies for polyatomic molecules.

+..
+[15YaYu] A. Yachmenev, S. N. Yurchenko, J. Chem.
+Phys.
+143, 014105 (2015), Automatic differentiation method for numerical construction of the rotational-vibrational hamiltonian as a power series in the curvilinear internal coordinates using the eckart frame.